 - Health centers where traditional medicine is practiced

-Close interaction with academic, professional, and community experts in the field of health care allows students to develop a comprehensive, up-close understanding of health and community welfare in the context of Chile.
+Close interaction with academic, professional, and community experts allows students to develop a comprehensive, up-close understanding of health and community welfare in the Chilean context.

 Public Health Research Methods and Ethics

 Through the program's Public Health Research Methods and Ethics course, students receive instruction in research methods in both the social and health sciences.
-Students learn how to collect, analyze, integrate, and report social and public health data to critically understand and evaluate program-related public health and intercultural issues.
-Field studies may include designing a research project; writing a research proposal; interviewing; surveys; and maintaining a field journal.
+Students learn how to collect, analyze, integrate, and report social and public health data to understand and assess public health and intercultural issues.
+Field studies may include designing a research project; writing a research proposal; interviewing; conducting surveys; and maintaining a field journal.